Community Wins

 Connecticut Renters Fighting Eviction

 In February 2024, the University Network for Human Rights sent a letter in support of the Cargill Tenants Union and the tenants at The Lofts at Cargill Falls in Putnam, Connecticut to their landlord and relevant government officials.
-These residents have been organizing to address extreme health and safety hazards.
+These residents had been organizing to address extreme health and safety hazards for over a year.

 The tenant union's organizing ensured that no tenants were forcibly evicted.
 They were each given the option to either keep six months of withheld rent or sign a re-negotiated lease.
 The union remediated the complex for future tenants, and their actions pushed the EPA to issue an administrative order against their landlord.